axibase/atsd-use-cases/workshop/technical-writing.md

 Many large corporations operate a blog or journal of their activities.
 Sometimes this is one publication, as is the case with the [IBM Analytics Community](https://www.ibm.com/communities/analytics/cognos-analytics/blog/) or [Redmine Blog](http://www.redmineblog.com/), who document software updates and changes in the same place as use cases and research articles.

-*Strenghs of the Unified Resource*
+*Strengths of the Unified Resource*

 * Ease-of-Access